#1 An interesting case for cheerleading

 The group of girls that this anime focuses on eventually ends up with 5 members.
 And 5 characters is a lot to flesh out, especially if you have only 12 episodes to do so.
 While I do feel a show like Yuru Camp did it better, Anima Yell still manages to give its ladies some nice quirks.

 Main girl Kohane is an adorable protagonist with a lot of excitement to her, but her newfound passion for cheerleading clashes with her existing fear of heights.
 It’s fun to see her push herself regardless, even though it doesn’t always work out.
 Her inspiration and the team’s de facto leader Hizume needs some convincing before she joins this bunch of rookies, but quickly grows attached to them when she does.
 However, her being bullied out of her former team has left her unreasonably anxious about being abandoned by her new friends.

 Uki, Kotetsu, and Kana play smaller roles, but all have similar nice twists to them.
 Kotetsu is overly self-conscious about her body, but also struggles to change up her eating habits, Uki is Kohane’s childhood friend and loves seeing her look cute, yet feels awkward about having to join her cheer squad, and Kana is a little too infatuated with Hizume.

 #3 The performances

-The performances work well because they keep in mind that barring Hizume and Kana, none of these kids have ever done this before.
-Their routines are focussed on energy, looking cute, and actual cheering, which makes them more like dances.
+The performances work well because they keep in mind that, barring Hizume and Kana, none of these kids have ever done this before.
+Their routines are focused on energy, looking cute, and actual cheering, which makes them more like dances.
 The stunts are there, but they are deliberately basic and kind of adorable.
 I know, I went into this expecting some flashy animation work myself, but the way Anima Yell approaches it is something I didn’t know I wanted until I saw it.
 And man, some of the scenes in the last few episodes are really damn nice.

 #4 Slice-of-life to fill the time